 You will also pay a portion of your health care expenses through your monthly premium, copays, deductible, and coinsurance.
 The amount you pay depends on your plan.

 The right plan to choose will depend on many factors, which vary from one person to another.

 Can I get federal financial assistance?

-Depending on your income and the number of people in your household, you may qualify for federal financial assistance to help you pay for health insurance.
+Depending on your annual household income and the number of people in your household, you may qualify for federal financial assistance to help you pay for health insurance.
 Financial assistance can lower the cost of your monthly premium, the amount you pay when you get care, or both.